 The types of servers you can manage in Address Manager are as follows:

-- BIG-IP DNS Server—An F5 DNS server that can act as a slave of a master BlueCat DNS/DHCP Server.
+- BIG-IP DNS Server—An F5 DNS server that can act as a secondary of a primary BlueCat DNS/DHCP Server.

 - DNS/DHCP Server—A BlueCat server used to provide DNS or DHCP services.